 “Reed College at that time offered perhaps the best calligraphy instruction in the country.
-Throughout the campus every poster, every label on every drawer, was beautifully hand calligraphed.
+Throughout the campus, every poster, every label on every drawer, was beautifully hand-calligraphed.
 Because I had dropped out and didn’t have to take the normal classes, I decided to take a calligraphy class to learn how to do this.
-I learned about serif and san serif typefaces, about varying the amount of space between different letter combinations, about what makes great typography great.
+I learned about serif and san serif typefaces, about varying the amount of space between different letter combinations, and about what makes great typography great.

 “None of this had even a hope of any practical application in my life.
 But 10 years later, when we were designing the first Macintosh computer, it all came back to me.
 And we designed it all into the Mac.
 It was the first computer with beautiful typography.
 If I had never dropped in on that single course in college, the Mac would have never had multiple typefaces or proportionally spaced fonts.”

 At last , He gave his advice to the students:

 “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma — which is living with the results of other people’s thinking.
 Don’t let the noise of others’ opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary.”